riscv-europe/summit-website-development/summit/2026/call-for-demos.md

 Demo sessions will be distributed in the expo area (similar as the poster sessions).
-Instead of having one specific area for all demos, this year the accepted ones will have their own spot to run the demo (the distribution on the floorplan will be announced a few days before the event).
-To make possible live demos, the organization will provide one table, one back panel for a poster, and a power outlet for connecting material.
+Instead of having one specific area for all demos, this year the accepted ones will have their own spot to run the demo.
+The distribution on the floorplan will be announced a few days before the event.
+The organization will provide one table, one back panel for a poster, and a power outlet for connecting material.

+Just as for posters, the demo's abstract and poster will be publihsed on the RISC-V Summit Europe web site after the event.